 – Not have any assets exceeding £1,000

-- Not own your property (i.e. Own a home with a mortgage)
+– Not own your property (This includes having a mortgaged property)

 – Not have available disposable Income after normal household expenditure exceeding £50

-- Be domiciled in England or Wales, or in the last 3 years have been resident or carrying on business in England or Wales
+– Be domiciled in England, Wales and Northern Ireland or in the last 3 years have been resident or carrying on business in England, Wales or Northern Ireland

 – Not have been subject to a DRO within the last 6 years